Paying for College: Anna Andani

-Anna Andani, a fourth-year business administration major, rotates semesters between working full-time for Delta Air Lines and being a student at Georgia Tech.
-This arrangement is made possible through Tech’s nationally ranked co-op program.
-Tech partners with over 700 companies to send students to work full-time paid positions while obtaining their undergraduate degrees.
+Anna Andani, a fifth-year business administration major, rotates semesters between working full-time for Delta Air Lines and being a student at Georgia Tech.
+This arrangement is made possible through Tech’s nationally ranked co-op program, through which Tech partners with over 700 companies to send students to work full-time paid positions while obtaining their undergraduate degrees.
 During the semesters when co-op students work full-time and do not take classes, tuition costs are waived.

 Like many students who first arrive at Georgia Tech, Andani did not know what a co-op was, much less did she plan to get involved in one.
 However, when she learned she could have the opportunity to get paid for full-time work while pausing her time in the classroom to learn on the job, Andani applied for an open co-op position at Delta Air Lines.
 Since then, she has spent alternating semesters in the classroom and honing her skills at Delta in their analytics and process engineering co-op as well as in their customer experience design co-op.